Return to Index

 It is possible to develop IBS with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing IBS.
 If you have a number of risk factors, ask your doctor what you can do to reduce your risk.

 There are few known risk factors for IBS.
 They include:

-- Sex —Women are twice as likely as men to develop IBS.
+- Gender—Women are twice as likely as men to develop IBS.

 - Reviewer: Daus Mahnke, MD